visuxlize/visuxlize/README.md

 Web Developer and Ex-Architectural Designer
 -------------------------------------------

 I've been learning how to become a full-stack developer after switching my career path from Architecture.
-I have my B-Tech Degree in Architecture and have a UX/UI Design Certificate.
-My Focus now is to create designs and problem solve through coding.
-I also am a freelance portrait, urban, weddings, and overall lifestyle photographer.
+I am back in school now to have my degree in Software Development, I currently also have my B-Tech Degree in Architecture and, have a UX/UI Design Certificate.
+My Focus now is to create designs and problem-solve through coding.
+I am also a freelance portrait, urban, weddings, and lifestyle photographer.

 *   🌍  I'm based in New York
 *   ✉️  You can contact me at [mAndres1994@gmail.com](mailto:mAndres1994@gmail.com)
-*   🧠  I'm learning Html, CSS, Javascript, ReactJS, Vue.
+*   🧠  I'm learning HTML, CSS, Javascript, ReactJS, Vue.
 *   🤝  I'm open to collaborating on Anything to help me further my skills in full-stack development.